-As a first step, we may refer you to mediation to reach an agreement out of court.
-This is where a professional mediator will speak to you and other parties involved and try to come to a mutual arrangement where both parties are content.
+As a first step, we would advise that you consider mediation to try and reach an agreement outside of court.
+Mediation is where an independent mediator will speak to you and other parties involved and try to come to a mutual arrangement where both parties are content.

-Mediation is usually the best way to resolve these issues as court orders and processes can be expensive and distressing.
+Mediation is usually the best way to resolve these issues as court proceedings can be costly and quite stressful.
 Our family team will strive to support you throughout the process and advise you on the right decisions for you and your family.

 Permission from the courts